 “It means we’re in danger because of me,” she replies fearfully.
 After a long pause she says, “Probably best if I don’t say any more.
 I shouldn’t have even said that.
 I … I need time.
 Time alone.
 I need to think.”

-Brock runs his palms up slowly over his face, through his hair, and down the back of his head.
+Brock slowly runs his palms upward over his face, through his hair, and down the back of his head.
 Holding his hands around his neck and tipping his face skyward he takes in a long, deep breath.
 He slowly releases the air from his lungs, drops his shoulders, and says, “Okay.
 I trust you.
 I’ll be back at the tree when you’re ready.”

 “I don’t … I can’t guarantee anything,” she says, distraught.